denverfoundation/storybase/README.rst

 * Prevent saving multiple assets to the same section and container (#535)
 * Quote styles in viewer (#565)
+* Make placeholder behavior in builder form fields more consistent (#616)
 * Use django-compressor to compress and version static assets (#624)
 * Add space to content in viewer to accomdate bottom bar (#627)
 * Fix alignment of builder toolbar icons in Chrome >= 0.25 (#649)